jason-beh/aot-blog/src/content/7-ways-to-become-a-better-developer.md

 ## 7. Teaching Others How To Code 👨‍🏫

-I find this to be really difficult, but rewarding at the same time.
+I find this to be difficult, but rewarding at the same time.
 This is because you must be a teacher and a student at the same time to be an effective instructor.

 Before you teach somebody to code, you must adopt the mindset of a student and recall back how you learned the concept in the past.
-By doing this, you will be able to lower yourself to their standard and lift them up from there.
+By doing this, you will be able to lower yourself to their standard and lift them from there.

-You might ask, 'but how do I find students that wanna learn to code'.
+You might ask, ‘but how do I find students that wanna learn to code?’.
 Well, there are many ways to do it.
-You could either ask your friend that has always wanted to find a new hobby and don't mind trying to code or join non-profit organisations that offer education help to those who need it.
+You could either ask your friend that has always wanted to find a new hobby and don’t mind trying to code or join non-profit organizations that offer educational help to those who need it.

 ---